 Arrow Parts and Types

 Bowfishing arrow has multiple parts that contribute it to being a better, more reliable, and effective arrow for the different types of fish in the water.
-In addition to that, there may be specialized arrows for the different types of fish as well mainly depending on their size but in general, if you’re staying below the 20-25 lbs fish, your single bow supplied with the bowfishing bow and arrow kit should suffice.
+In addition to that, there may be specialized arrows for the different kinds of fish as well, mainly depending on their size, but in general, if you’re staying below the 20-25 lbs fish, your single bow supplied with the bow fishing bow and arrow kit should suffice.